apos/rapid-bulky-wshc-by-apos/README.md

 2. [A standard ESP32 with 30 or 38 pins](media/ESP32_30pin_left_layout_comparison.jpg) best with USB-C jack
 3. [A breakout board for the ESP32](media/ESP32-30pin-BO1-ESP32_compact_breakout_and%20ESP32.jpg) with USB-C (V) and a standard 5/2.1 mm jack (4.5 to 16V) - other breakout boards might fit.
 But these are very common.
 4. A Arduino form factor Joystick shield
-5. An OLED 1,3 inch screen (I use a white colored one and put a red foil on it for the night)
+5. An OLED 1,3, (1,54 or 2,4 not tested) inch screen (I use a white colored one and put a red foil on it for the night)
 6. 10-15 cm long Dupont cables (female 2 female for breakout board 1).
 Or use a crimp toolset and cables to make your own length (which is better).
 You can save a lot of time, if you buy preconfigured dupont cables (2,4,5 bundled).
 If you use headers, that include a whole row of pins, this is more robust and also will lead to less misconfiguration.
 7. A standard USB powerbank, battery pack or for the breakout board no. 1 an 6,5 to 16V DC input (standard 5/2.1 mm jack) - until now there is no much space for a battery.
 8. A matching USB-cable for programming and loading the ESP32 / Board (USB-C, Micro-USB, Mini-USB)